 You might be wondering why on earth people ask us about it?

-In 2012, the Lord Lyon stated that ownership of a souvenir plot of land would not be sufficent to bring someone within their jurisdiction to apply for a Coat of Arms.
+In 2012, the Lord Lyon stated that ownership of a souvenir plot of land would not be sufficient to bring someone within their jurisdiction to apply for a Coat of Arms.
 In other words, you need a firm Scottish link in order to be considered for a Coat of Arms.
-No link = no official Coat of Arms from Lord Lyon.

 We have never met a customer who could care less about this, and we suspect we would never have been asked the question if it weren’t for the Lord Lyon ‘overstepping the mark’ back in 2012 when he gave a personal opinion on whether someone with a souvenir plot of land could fairly call themselves a Laird.
-Needless to say, he didn’t see the funny side.
+Apparently he didn’t see the funny side of our product.

 One of our lovely customers contacted the Lord Lyon, however, and kindly forwarded his reply to us.

 “I have no official remit or governance over the sale of souvenir plots of land…. or the adoption of the style of “Laird” by the new owner.”Lord Lyon, 2012